mark-me/discogs_dashboard/thoughts_on_discogs.md

 # 2021-09-03

 * If a cluster contains only one artist, turn the node into an artist node (give the cluster node only artist attributes)
 * If a cluster contains only releases
-    * and is connected to one other cluster, merge it into that cluster
+    * and is connected to one other cluster, merge it into that cluster - Not needed, already done
     * and is connected to multiple nodes, put copies of it's nodes in both clusters and remove the node and create links between the adjoining nodes

 Display of releases